Marohn-Group/mmodel/docs/tutorial_modifier.rst

 Modifiers are used to modify callables.
 They can be python closures (wrappers) or decorators.
 They are used during the definition of the node object or the model.
-A modifier is provided as (func, kwargs) tuple.
+A modifier is provided as (func, kwargs_dict) tuple.

 To add a loop modifier to the node 'add':